 Upon request from the claimant, the damages may also be a lump sum that should be higher than the royalties the right holder would have received if the infringer had taken a licence.
 The rate is determined by the judge and generally corresponds to the average rate applicable in the field at stake, generally increased by 50 per cent.
-This is not considered as punitive damages, but as taking into account the fact that that the patentee has not been willing to grant any licence to the infringer.40
+This is not considered as punitive damages, but as taking into account the fact that the patentee was not willing to grant any licence to the infringer.41

 iii Provisional enforcement

 Provisional enforcement used to be granted at the court's discretion (upon request from the parties or on its own motion) for all or part of the decision.
 It was usually granted for patent cases.
 Provisional enforcement may be subject to the prior creation of a guarantee.
 Following a significant reform of civil procedure laws applying to actions filed as of 1 January 2020, provisional enforcement is now available as of right, and from a formal and substantive point of view, can only be denied in very restrictive situations.

 The right holder must be careful when deciding to enforce the decision that is provisionally enforceable, notably by notifying it to the defendant.
 This is a risk where the judgment is overturned in appeal as it could trigger civil liability for damages, without the defendant having to prove any fault.

 Provisional enforcement may be lifted under very specific circumstances, notably upon request from the defendant if it is prohibited by law, or if it is likely to result in disproportionate consequences.

 The amounts of damages granted by the Paris courts have steadily increased over the past few months.
 The decisions below illustrate this trend: